feincms/feincms3/docs/index.rst

 This documentation consists of the following parts:

-- First a short high-level overview explaining the various parts of feincms3 and the general rationale for yet another content management framework.
+- A short high-level overview explaining the various parts of feincms3 and the general rationale for yet another content management framework.
-- Second a reference documentation which aims to explain the provided tools and modules in depth.
+- A reference documentation which aims to explain the provided tools and modules in depth.
+- Next steps.

 Now is also a good time to point out the example project feincms3-example_.
 You should be able to setup a fully working